harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 make clean
 ```

+### To use LDhot, add the following line to your profile

 This uses the res_rates file from LDhat program stat to identify hotspots

 ## Initial identification of recombination hotspots